We're here to make life easier. See our Erectile Dysfunction Treatments

 On this page

-1. What is the coil?
+1. What is an IUD?

-2. How does the coil work?
+2. How does an IUD work?

-4. How to get the coil fitted
+4. How to get an IUD fitted

-7. Potential coil side effects
+6. Potential side effects of an IUD

-In this article we’ll look in depth at what the coil is, how it works and side effects some women might experience after getting the coil inserted.
+In this article we’ll look in depth at what the coil (IUD/IUS) is, how it works and side effects some women might experience after getting the coil inserted.

-What is the coil?
+What is an IUD?

 The copper coil is another name for the intrauterine device, or IUD.
 There's also the hormonal coil, also known as the intrauterine system, or IUS.

 In addition to being used for regular contraception, the copper coil can also be used as emergency contraception if fitted within five days of unprotected sex.
-Find out more about the IUD as emergency contraception
+Find out more about the IUD as emergency contraception.

-How does the coil work?
+How does an IUD work?

 The copper coil works by releasing copper.
 The copper in the IUD stops sperm and eggs from surviving.
 It also changes your cervical mucus to stop sperm from reaching an egg.